Sananda05/Python-Basic/README.md

 # Python-Basic
-It's a basic pyhton course from youtube.
+It's a basic python course from youtube.